kairos-io/kairos/docs/content/en/docs/Advanced/coco.md

   ```

   Get a shell to it and run the verification commands (You will need to install `ssh` in the Pod first).

+## Known limitations

+The above solution has some known limitations that might be addressed in future releases of Kairos.
+Namely:

+- After a Kairos upgrade, the above process has to be repeated in order to install the customized `containerd` and the relevant configuration.
+- There is no simple way to upgrade to newer versions of the bundle ([this is a general bundles limitation](https://github.com/kairos-io/kairos/issues/974)).